-Originally written in 2017 this post is getting more traffic than ever from nurses moving to Australia so we’ve dusted it down and made it super relevant for 2019.
+Originally written in 2017 this post is getting more traffic than ever from nurses moving to Australia so we’ve dusted it down and made it super relevant for 2019 going into 2020.

 Lets Go Global are ideally placed to assist clients find nursing jobs in Australia after they’ve made a valid visa application because we have access to many role that are often unadvertised at either the local, State or Federal Level.